 While it doesn't have all the bells and whistles of Nespresso's Evoluo or DeluxePlus, the Vertuo is still highly reviewed and offers an affordable package that includes the machine and an Aeroccino3 milk frother.

 This single-cup brewer makes either coffee or espresso and is designed for use with Vertuo capsules only.
-The machine uses barcodes on the capsules to change the settings to create the perfect cup every time, and it even makes crema on the larger cup sizes.
+The machine uses barcodes on the capsules to change the settings and create a delicious cup every time, and it even makes crema on the larger cup sizes.
 Besides choosing between coffee and espresso, you can also choose the cup size from a tiny 1.35 espresso shot to a large 14-ounce cup for your travel mug or to share.
 When it’s time to clean the machine, you’ll get a descaling alert, so you won’t forget that important step.

-Another reason we chose this item as the best combination is because you can choose the perfect bundle for your coffee needs: you can simply buy the Vertuo machine by itself, or you can select a two-part bundle of machine and milk frother or the machine and Nespresso capsules.
+Another reason we chose this item as the best combination is because you can choose a bundle that suits your coffee needs: you can simply buy the Vertuo machine by itself, or you can select a two-part bundle of machine and milk frother or the machine and Nespresso capsules.

 Multiple functions for coffee and more